 Denver, CO 80204

-The clerk’s office phone number is (720) 337-0570.
 If your child has a hearing, be sure to leave an extra half hour to find parking and to go through the metal detector.

 If your child is arrested in Denver County and not released, a detention hearing should be held at Denver Juvenile Court within 48 hours.
-The judge will advise your child of their rights and determine whether they can be released and – if so – under what conditions.
+The judge will:

 Some minors are put on a pretrial release program (Detention Reduction Program) where they are released from detention but heavily monitored.

 A public defender will represent your child during the detention hearing unless you hire a private defense attorney first.
-Remember that
+Remember that:

 In some cases, children suspected of crimes are not arrested but instead given a summons.
-The child is then expected to appear at the court date listed on the summons (called a First Appearance or Advisement Hearing).1
+Your child is then expected to appear at the court date listed on the summons (called a First Appearance or Advisement Hearing).1

 Denver juvenile cases consist of the following court hearings: